-Stateflow® local and output data in charts can explicitly
+Stateflow® local and output data in charts can explicitly inherit properties from

-as the chart output or local data.
+chart output or local data.

 When Stateflow local or output data resolve to Simulink signal objects, they inherit these properties: